 An additional benefit of utilizing an MFT solution is that the scheduling of file transfers can also be relocated into the MFT solution further allowing your programming staff to focus more on the internal file processing than the intricacies of communication and file placement.
 This reduces your development cost and allows you to provide a solid solution to your requesting departments with a faster and improved turnaround time, not to mention a more manageable effort for future enhancements.

 Once it has been configured, an MFT solution will change the way you initiate and maintain FTP requests from within your organization or from an outside resource.
-GoAnywhere Director combined with GoAnywhere Services allows for a truly flexible transition into a "Managed" file transfer that will allow you to re-focus your development and programming staff and allow for a quick return on your investment.
+GoAnywhere MFT allows for a truly flexible transition into a "managed" file transfer that will allow you to re-focus your development and programming staff and allow for a quick return on your investment.

 What else can managed file transfer do for your organization?